mercedesb/talk-spot/TechSkills/SoftwareDesignPatternsInRuby.md

 * Full talk

 ## Abstract
-Short and punchy.
-A few sentences.
+Don't miss out on the benefits design patterns regardless of what language you are using.
+We'll

 ## Description
 How do you code to the interface if there is no concept of an interface type in your language?
 Or the reverse: you've never had an Interface before, how do you use it?

 Object oriented languages exist both as statically-typed and dynamically-typed, but how we implement design patterns differs due to the respective type system.
 Design patterns provide software engineers a wide array of tools to choose from when solving problems.
 They give us a common language when talking about our code and are flexible enough to be used across any and all domains.
 In this talk, we'll explore how the high-level concepts of the type system change the implementation of design patterns and provide concrete examples of some common patterns.

-Don't miss out on the benefits design patterns regardless of what language you are using.
+Don't miss out on the benefits of design patterns regardless of what language you are using.

 ## Audience
 Who is the audience for?